andhyalv/AndhyAlv.github.io/NBAPerformance.md

 ![IMG](images/NBA.jpg "NBA Logo")

 ### Introduction
-After the 2024-2025 NBA Season concluded, I thought that it would be interesting to take a deeper look at player and team performance throughout the season.
+After the 2024-2025 National Basketball Association season concluded, I thought that it would be interesting to take a deeper look at player and team performance throughout the season.
 Understanding the trends of player and team performance will be helpful for teams to learn what is important to winning games.
 Through the analysis, I aim to provide key insights into difference makers in the NBA.
+Positions in the NBA can be broken down into 5 roles at the most basic level.
+Point Gaurds (PG), Shooting Gaurds (SG), Small Forwards (SF), Power Forwards (PF) and Centers (C).
+These terms will be referred to in the analysis.

 ### What will you learn
 a) The 3 point percentage per position among NBA teams.